rosette-api/helm/charts/rosette-server/README.md

 - *override*: Replaces a file or directory inside the Rosette Root directory if one exists at the specified path

 The operations run in the above mentioned order.
 All operations have 2 common parameters:
 - `root`: The name of the Rosette Root, in which the files should be changed.
-Possible values are the same as the keys of `rosette.roots` in **values.yaml**.
+Possible values are the same as the keys of `roots.version` in **values.yaml**.
 - `targetPath`: The path inside the `<root>/<version>` directory where the operation should be done.
 Cannot contain `..`.
 Leading `/` is ignored.
 Cannot be empty.

 The *addition* and *override* operations require a volume which has been prepopulated with the files or directories to be added/to be used for overriding.
 A volume claim bounded to this volume